Consensys/doc.gnark/docs/Tutorials/eddsa.md

 }
 ```

-To actually test the circuit, we need to generate an EdDSA signature, assign the signature on the circuit's witnesses, and verify that the circuit has been correctly solved.
+To actually test the circuit, you need to generate an EdDSA signature,
+assign the signature on the circuit's witnesses,
+and verify that the circuit has been correctly solved.

-To generate the signature, we will use the package `github.com/consensys/gnark-crypto/ecc/bn254/twistededwards/eddsa`.
-There is an implementation of EdDSA for several curves, here we chose `BN254`.
+To generate the signature, you will use the package `github.com/consensys/gnark-crypto/ecc/bn254/twistededwards/eddsa`.
+There is an implementation of EdDSA for several curves, here you will choose BN254.

 ```go
 func main() {